grzesiek-galezowski/tdd-ebook/manuscript/240_Refactoring_Object_Composition.md

 1.  variable as terminator ???
 Explaining variables - for sharing
 1.  constants - can be useful like Police, but sometimes can be less useful - introducing constant not always leads to more readable code - but do we have another choice?
 If not, just not name it like pentium2.cores(numberOfCoresInPentium2)
 1. Explaining method (i.e. returns its argument.
 Use with care)
-1.  use simple anfd few elements - the language will be maintained by a team

 ## A series of fluent interfaces instead of one